Dadangdut33/Screen-Translate/readme.md

 - [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki)
 - [The application (ScreenTranslate/STL)](https://github.com/Dadangdut33/Screen-Translate/releases/latest)

-# Tutorial on How To Install and Setup
+# How To Install and Setup
 **For User**
 1. Download the latest [release](https://github.com/Dadangdut33/Screen-Translate/releases/tag/release) of this program
 2. Install tesseract, **make sure to select install all language pack when prompted**